Lofwock History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The history of the Lofwock family name begins after the Norman Conquest of 1066.
 They lived in Lancashire.
 Tower indicates that the original bearer lived in the tower of a castle.
+In Normandy, the name was originally "De Tours, [having] descended from the Umfrevilles of Normandy, Barons of Prudhoe."

 Early Origins of the Lofwock family